garrandall/popular-music-data/tracks/need-your-loving-tonight-queen.md

 What made you change, what did I say?

-Ooh, I need your loving tonight
+Oh, I need your loving tonight
-Ooh, I need your loving
+Oh, I need your loving
-Ooh, I need your loving
+Oh, I need your loving
-Ooh, I need your loving, baby, tonight
+Oh, I need your loving, baby, tonight
 (Hit me)

-Ooh, I need your loving tonight
+Oh, I need your loving tonight

 No, I'll never, look back in anger